Last Friday, as I compiled, wrote and posted my list of My 11 Favorite Cinematographers, a harsh truth was confirmed: there really are no

 Arguably the most well-known female cinematographer ever

 (and the one whose gotten closest to an Oscar nomination) is Ellen Kuras.
-While her frequent work with Spike Lee (most notably on the gorgeous He Got Game, which I have previously said is one of Lee’s most technically
+While her frequent work with Spike Lee (most notably on the gritty and gorgeous He Got Game, which I have previously said is one of Lee’s most technically

 flawless films), drew my attention years ago, and her use of Super-8 film stock in the flashback sequences for Ted Demme’s Blow is ingenious, her magnum opus